gcallah/BookReviews/wilkinson.md

 Science is an *abstraction from* the world of concrete experience, turning that world into a system of pure quantities related by mathematical formulas, devoid of any qualities.
 Of course, science aims at truth, but its truth is the consistency and applicability of its abstractions.
 The relationship of science to the concrete world is similar to the relationship of a blueprint to the actual building it represents.
 The blueprint can be very valuable, both in the construction of the building, and in its maintenance and modifications later on.
-But it would be ridiculous to use the blueprint to show the occupants of the building that it does not contain any desks or chairs, since they do not appear in the blueprint.
-One cannot use a blueprint to disprove or prove what is inside a building, and one cannot use science to disprove *or* prove that life has meaning.
+But it would be ridiculous to use a blueprint to show the occupants of a building that have any houseplants in their offices, since they do not appear in the blueprint.
+And just as one cannot use a blueprint to disprove or prove what is inside a building, and one cannot use science to disprove *or* prove that life has meaning.

-And once one grasps this point, any idea that there can be a conflict between science and religion dissolves, without the need to survey large amounts of scientific work to demonstrate the absence of conflict.
+And once one grasps this point, any idea that there can be a conflict between science and religion dissolves, without the need to survey large amounts of scientific work to demonstrate that absence of conflict.